the-full-stack/fsdl-text-recognizer-project/lab6/readme.md

 Our approach will be to train a model that, when given an image containing lines of text, returns a pixelwise labeling of that image, with each pixel belonging to either background, odd line of handwriting, or even line of handwriting.
 Given the output of the model, we can find line regions with an easy image processing operation.

-Why the distinction between odd and even lines?
-Because adjacent line regions can overlap, and if we don't make this distinction, then we will not be able to know whether a given region is one or multiple lines.
+## Setup

+- As always, `git pull` in the `~/fsdl-text-recognizer-project` repo to get the latest code.
+- Do a quick `pipenv sync --dev` to make sure your package versions are correct.
+- Then `cd lab6_sln`.

 ## Data

 We are starting from the IAM dataset, which includes not only lines but the original writing sample forms, with each line and word region annotated.

+Let's load the IAM dataset and then look at the data files.
-Let's look at the raw data in the file browser.
+Run `pipenv run python text_recognizer/datasets/iam.py` Let's look at the raw data files, which are in `~/fsdl-text-recognizer-project/data/raw/iam/iamdb/forms`.

 We want to crop out the region of each page corresponding to the handwritten paragraph as our model input, and generate corresponding ground truth.